 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

 First, be sure that social media apps such as Instagram will consume most of your data.
 Also, most smartphones usually have the default settings in check, which overly rely on cellular data.
-Also, when the apps update when there is no WiFi connection, your data will run out fast.
+Also, when the apps update without WiFi connection, your data will run out fast.

-I will discuss why your phone is draining data fast.
-Different apps consume a certain amount of data, so I will help you determine which app is draining the data and how you can determine this.
-In this article also, I will show you how to limit data usage from your phone.
+We will discuss why your phone is draining data fast.
+Different apps consume a certain amount of data, so we will help you determine which app drains the data and how you can determine this.
+In this article also, we will show you how to limit data usage from your phone.
 Let’s dive in!

 Because you are spending so much time scrolling through your social media apps, nowadays, apps such as Instagram, Facebook, YouTube, and Whatsapp are the most commonly used apps and tends to use so much data.